 Dr. Breton has been a liscensed naturopathic physician for 20 years and a graduate of the National College of Naturopathic Medicine in Portland, Oregon.
 He has served as adjunct professor in Nutrition, Medical Oncology and the Philosophy of Healing at the University of Bridgeport.
+Dr. Breton is the founder of the Stillpoint Method which utilizes sound vibrations and drum rhythm to initiate a direct connection to the subconscious realm where underlying root causes to distress can be found and removed.

-Dr. Breton specializes in helping you educate yourself back to health.
 His methods encourage you to first simplify your diet, relearn healthy habits, and begin a new path of health and healing.
 You will not be prescribed an over abundance of supplements.
 Rather, you will begin to make simple, smart changes in your diet and lifestyle.

 Dr. Breton will also prescribe you a specific medicinal tea or herbal tincture blend based on the diagnosis of his findings specific for you.
 This will strengthen the weaker or deficient organ/glandular systems which require nourishment and support.
 In addition, Dr. Breton utilizes homeopathy, Bach Flower, Food Intolerance testing and hydrotherapy as specific protocols, when necessary, for each individual case.
 You deserve a healthy life without the continued overuse of medicine in general.
 Our body is designed to heal itself from within.

 Make the call today for a free 15 minute consultation with Dr. Breton.

 In addition to private practice, Dr. Breton works with the non profit Hartford Performs to bring empowerment to youth as educational artist with a focus on the Healing Power of Music and Drum.

 1. You want a doctor who will treat all of you, not just your illness.